SoyGema/Startcraft_pysc2_minigames/new_minigames/BlueMoon/README.md

 #### mini-game under development

-Please note this mini-game is under development and It´s a first itration If you find any issue you are encouraged to open an issue following the code of conduct.
+Please note this mini-game is under development and It´s a second iteration If you find any issue you are encouraged to open an issue or send a pull request following the code of conduct.